coralogix/zio-k8s/docs/operator/leaderelection.md

       format = LogFormat.ColoredLogFormat()
     ) >>> Logging.withRootLoggerName("leader-example")

-val k8s: ZLayer[Blocking with System, Throwable, Pods with ConfigMaps] = k8sDefault >>> (Pods.live ++ ConfigMaps.live)

 def example(): ZIO[
-    Logging with Blocking with System with Clock with Pods with ConfigMaps, Nothing,
+    Logging with Blocking with System with Clock with LeaderElection, Nothing,
     Option[Nothing]
   ] =
-    Leader.leaderForLife("leader-example-lock", None) {
+    leader.runAsLeader {
       exampleLeader()
     }

 def exampleLeader(): ZIO[Logging, Nothing, Nothing] =
     log.info(s"Got leader role") *> ZIO.never

-example.provideCustomLayer(
-    k8s ++ logging
+example.injectCustom(
+    logging,
+    k8sDefault,
+    ContextInfo.live,
+    Pods.live,
+    ConfigMaps.live,
+    LeaderElection.configMapLock("leader-example-lock")
 )
 ```

+We have to construct a `LeaderElection` layer with one of the layer constructors from the `LeaderElection` object.
+In this
+example we are using the `ConfigMap` based lock.
+This lock has two requirements:

+- `ContextInfo` to get information about the running pod
+- `ConfigMaps` to access the `ConfigMaps`

+The leader election module also depends on `Logging` to display information about the leader election process.

-Once we have the `Pods with ConfigMaps` requirements, as well as a ZIO `Logging` layer, protecting the application from running in multiple instances can happen by simply wrapping it in `Leader.leaderForLife`.
+Once we have the `LeaderElection` layer, protecting the application from running in multiple instances can happen by simply wrapping it in `leader.runAsLeader`.

 In case the lock is already taken, the code will block and retry periodically to gain access to the config map.

-There is also a variant in the `Leader` module that returns a `ZManaged` for more precise control.
+There is also a variant in the `LeaderElection` module that returns a `ZManaged` for more precise control.